tansive/tansive/README.md

 ## 🎬 See it in Action

+### Policy-governed secure MCP tools proxy for IDEs such as Cursor, Copilot, Claude, etc

-If you are using tools like Cursor, Copilot, Claude, etc with MCP servers such as Github's, [read this article](https://docs.tansive.io/blog/implementing-defense-prompt-injection-attacks-mcp) on how Tansive can be used to set up use-case or role based policies to defend against Prompt Injection vulnerabilities and inappropriate agent action.
+If you are using tools like Cursor, Copilot, Claude, etc with MCP servers such as Github's, [read this article](https://docs.tansive.io/blog/implementing-defense-prompt-injection-attacks-mcp) on how Tansive can be used to set up use-case or role based policies to defend against unintended agent actions or prompt injection vulnerabilities.

+### Examples of secure, policy-driven agents

 Below examples show how Tansive enforces policies and protects sensitive data: